for crude and sexual content throughout, pervasive language, brief graphic nudity, and drug material

-Universal Studios on
+Universal Pictures on

 Girls Trip is the fusion of a raunchy vacation comedy and a female-bonding melodrama.
 Unfortunately, the jokes stop being funny about 30 minutes before the end credits roll and the character-based elements are never better than overly familiar.
 The core problem with Girls Trip is its length.
 What might be a fun, frivolous affair at 90 minutes turns into an endurance contest as the clock ticks toward the two-hour mark.
 The movie outstays its welcome, forcing us to stay in our seats while pointless subplots are resolved on the road to an ending that tries to be all things to all people.
 This isn't unusual for Malcolm D. Lee - both The Best Man and The Best Man Holiday had similar lengths and narrative trajectories - but he usually does a better job of not losing the audience too early.